AntonioAlarcon32/did-jwt-eth-typed-data-signature/docs/API.md

 a signer that signs using EIP-712 (Ethereum Typed Data) signarures

-##### Param

-##### Param

 ***

 ### EthTypedDataSignerAlgorithm()

 > **EthTypedDataSignerAlgorithm**(): `SignerAlgorithm`

 Returns a valid SignerAlgorithm for eth typedData signature.
-A SignerAlgorithm is a funtction that expects a payload to sign and a Signer.
+A SignerAlgorithm is a function that expects a payload to sign and a Signer.
 For it to work it must use a Signer created with the [ethTypedDataSigner](API.md#ethtypeddatasigner) function.

 #### Returns